 Georgia State University College of Law Library provides interlibrary lending services to law firms.
 Law firms may request materials via the OCLC Interlibrary Loan Service or, if the firm's librarian has applied for and established ILL privileges, by merely visiting the library and requesting the materials in person.

 Obtaining ILL Borrowing Privileges

 If a law firm’s library does not subscribe to OCLC, a librarian at that law firm must apply to the Law Library for ILL privileges.
-For an application form, contact David Rutland.
+Contact us for an application form.

 Submitting an ILL Request

 Once a law firm has been approved as an ILL borrower from the Law Library, the firm’s librarian or their agent may request materials.
 If anyone other than the firm's librarian is requesting materials, that person's name will be entered into the firm's borrowing record for tracking purposes.